Athena-Home-Loans/keydra/docsrc/providers.rst

         source: secret_key
         config:
             dest_type: splunk | http
+            region: AWS Region
         envs:
             - dev

 This will distribute a secret to a Firehose delivery stream destination of type `dest_type`, for a stream name of `key`.

 Valid values for `dest_type` are 'splunk' or 'http', corresponding to those options supported by AWS (https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html).
 The provider will take the key from the secret specified by `source`, and save it to the token or password of the Firehose destination.

+Region is an optional value and can be used to specify which AWS region the stream lives in - if omitted Keydra will just use the region it is running in.

-As an example, the Firehose Splunk destination sends events to a Splunk HTTP Event Collector (HEC), so the following would rotate a HEC token nightly, and save the value to a Firehose stream:
+As an example, the Firehose Splunk destination sends events to a Splunk HTTP Event Collector (HEC), so the following would rotate a HEC token nightly, and save the value to a Firehose stream located in region `us-east-1`:

 .. code-block:: yaml